sujitpal/llm-rag-eval/README.md

 These new QA datasets can then be used as input to the evaluation workflow.

-Command-line switches allow a fair amount of flexibility in the output, such as ID numbering, how many output questions to create from each input questions, and the total # of questions to create.
+Command-line switches allow a fair amount of flexibility in the output, such as ID numbering, how many output questions to create from each input question, and the total # of questions to create.

 ```
 python3 ./make_more_questions.py --help